TsumiNa/ShotgunCSP/README.md

-# Shotgun CSP
+# ShotgunCSP

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/TsumiNa/ShotgunCSP?quickstart=1)

-**Shotgun CSP** is a Python package designed to solve the crystal structure prediction (CSP) problem using a non-iterative, single-shot screening framework.
+**ShotgunCSP** is a Python package designed to solve the crystal structure prediction (CSP) problem using a non-iterative, single-shot screening framework.
 This method leverages a large library of virtually created crystal structures and employs a machine-learning energy predictor for efficient and accurate predictions.

 ## Features